tinoryj/ELECT/AE_INSTRUCTION.md

 This section describes how to reproduce the evaluations in our paper.
 The total running time to reproduce all evaluation results is about 7~8 days.

 To simplify the reproduction process, we provide an `Ansible`-based script to run all the experiments.
 The script will automatically run the experiments and generate the result logs.
-The scripts will take about 9~10 days to finish all the experiments.
-We suggest **running the scripts of Exp#2 first**, which can reproduce the main results (i.e., achieve controllable storage saving compared with Cassandra; provide similar performance of different types of KV operations such as read, write, scan, and update) of our paper.
+The scripts will take about 9~10 days to finish all the experiments. **We suggest running the scripts of Exp#2 first, which can reproduce the main results (i.e., achieve controllable storage saving compared with Cassandra; provide similar performance of different types of KV operations such as read, write, scan, and update) of our paper**.

 ### Note on the experiment scripts